 - Let the ashes settle to the bottom of the pan.

 - The liquid lye will float to the top.
 Skim this off of the water.
 Save it in a container.

 - You will need to do this daily until you have a nice amount saved up.

 - At the same time, you want to be keeping any leftover cooking lard from your everyday This includes solid animal fats from your food and animal lard from cooking.

-- When you have saved up enough of both, you are ready to begin the soap making process.
+- When you have saved up enough of both, you are ready to begin old-fashioned soap making process.